hmil/hmil.github.io/source/_posts/how-ui-frameworks-grab-control.md

 Angular | Instrument the entire runtime | Guaranteed to always work.
 State can be stored anywhere. | Very heavy solution.
 The framework needs to keep up with new web APIs.
 Vue | Proxy the model | Almost as simple as React, works almost as well as Angular. | Not quite as simple as React.
 State needs to be handled in a way the Proxy can understand.
 Svelte | Compiler instruments code | Lightweight, should work as well as vue. | Requires a compile-time step.
 State needs to be handled in a way the compiler can understand.

+Be sure to check out the [demo repository](https://github.com/hmil/data-binding) which demonstrates each strategy covered in this blog post with a minimalist proof of concept.